 Interval funds versus tender-offer funds

 Structurally, interval funds and tender-offer funds work the same way.
-Here are highlights on what sets them apart—and can make them similarly challenging for managers.
+Here we outline what sets them apart—and what can also make them challenging for managers.

 Purchase and repurchase timing